claresudbery/TopGame/readme.md

 See Helpfile.docx (in the Docs folder) for a detailed description of the game, along with instructions on how to use this software and play the game.

+15/10/14: I've added the exe for an earlier more polished version of the software - so you don't get rogue buttons appearing on the screen.
+I've put it in a "Release" folder.